eagle840/killercoda-labs/ELK/step2.md

 Open the ES GUI, and goto Management > Stack Management.
 And then Data -> Index Management.
 And you'll see the index logstash-*

+Note that the health is yellow - this is due to ES considers an index health when it includes a replica.
+Since this ES only has one node, it won't have a replica.

 ## Index Pattern

 Next we need to have Kibana reconize that index.
 Still under management, goto Kibana -> Index Patterns.